-Not sure where to start?
-Luckily, we’ve pulled together a comprehensive guide on what to do, so you can rest assured that your barbecue will be in pristine condition for next year’s cook-ups.
-Here’s how to clean a grill.
+Luckily, we’ve pulled together a comprehensive guide on what to do, so you can rest assured that your barbecue will be on point.
+So before you get cooking, here’s how to clean a grill.

 Before you follow any of the below advice, you should first refer to your manual for exact instructions on how to clean your grill.
 If no instructions are given, or you can’t find the manual, the below should guide you.